vitalif/vitastor/docs/usage/cli.en.md

     degraded, misplaced, incomplete, corrupted, inconsistent.
 --pool <pool name or number>
     Only list objects in the given pool.
+--pg <pg number>
+    Only list objects in the given PG of the pool.
 --inode, --min-inode, --max-inode
     Restrict listing to specific inode numbers.
 --min-offset, --max-offset